adsabs/lvtn-harvester/CONTRIBUTING.md

 ### Write Documentation

-lvtn1-harvester could always use more documentation, whether as part of the official lvtn1-harvester docs, in docstrings, or even on the web in blog posts, articles, and such.
+lvtn-harvester could always use more documentation, whether as part of the official lvtn-harvester docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at <https://github.com/adsabs/lvtn1_harvester/issues>.
+The best way to send feedback is to file an issue at <https://github.com/adsabs/lvtn_harvester/issues>.

 If you are proposing a feature: